geleto/cascador-ai/README.md

 ## Renderers: The Heart of Cascador-AI

 At the core of *Cascador-AI* are **renderers**—versatile objects that transform inputs into outputs.
 They are the building blocks for your workflows, designed to be both powerful and easy to compose.
-Every renderer, from a data-processing `criptRunner` to an LLM-powered `TextGenerator`, is created using the `create` factory and can be called like a function.
+Every renderer is created using the `create` factory and can be called like a function.

-All renderers that generate output from a language model (e.g., `TextGenerator`, `ObjectGenerator`) accept a `prompt` that is processed by the Cascada templating engine.
-This allows you to dynamically construct prompts using data from the `context`.
-The `ScriptRunner` is the exception; it executes a `script` instead of rendering a `prompt`.
+The API is designed for clarity and safety.
+To create a renderer, you select a base type (like `TextGenerator`) and then specify how its input should be processed using a factory method.
+This ensures that the renderer's behavior is explicit and type-safe from the start.

+*   **For inline content**, use the `.with...` family:
+    *   `create.TextGenerator.withTemplate({...})`: Creates a generator that processes its `prompt` string as a Cascada template.
+    *   `create.ScriptRunner.withScript({...})`: Creates a runner that executes its `script` string as a Cascada script.
+*   **For loading external content**, use the `.loads...` family:
+    *   `create.TextGenerator.loadsTemplate({...})`: Creates a generator that loads its prompt from an external template file.
+*   **For simple, unprocessed text**, use the base factory:
+    *   `create.TextGenerator({...})`: Creates a generator that treats its `prompt` as plain text, with no processing.

 Here's a quick overview of the primary renderers you'll use:
 *   [**`create.Config`**](#configuration-management): Not a renderer, but a factory for creating reusable configuration objects.
 Define a base config with a shared model, temperature, or context, and have other renderers inherit from it to keep your code DRY.